oilboi/Crafter-Minetest/README.md

 > These don't seem to fit into any theme so list them all here

-- sugar and sugar cane (grow near water on sand)
 - rope and tnt arrows
 - vehicles (car, powered minecarts, trains)
 - hitscan flintlocks
-- bows

 ---